 We had no clue.
 Our intern was our time keeper and he had our laptop, so without him it was impossible to know what day it even was or when we were supposed to do anything business-related.

 We should've known we were fucked the night we saw him running down the beach, tripping his balls off, with that laptop in his backpack.

 That was the last time we saw him.

 Things were looking bleak for us, and this corporate retreat was unraveling quickly.

-After rolling on peyote one night, we woke up late Friday(?) afternoon.
+After a wild night, we woke up late Friday(?) afternoon.